 Dare to be unconventional

-The balance between out of place and unexpected can be delicate but I love being surprised when, in a hurry or absorbed in my thoughts, I walk into a room.
+There is a subtle line between out of place and unexpected which is not easy to achieve.
+I love being surprised when, in a hurry or absorbed in my thoughts, I walk into a room.
 Books, pictures, fresh flowers, stones, plants, vases or lamps.
 Scatter them around the house, between glasses or in the bathroom, make special places for them so that they keep surprising you.

 Invest in small details